Nike Air Zoom Streak 5 Review Facts

 and does offer spring initially, and as the Zoom Air bag sits below a thin fabric strobel, its responsiveness is impressive.
 However, one criticism that has stayed with the Streak 5 from its predecessors is that the responsiveness reduces as the cushioning gradually becomes softer turning a racing flat into a trainer.
 But isn’t that what happens to all racing flats?

-The staggeringly innovative Flyknit technology in the Nike Zoom Streak 5 provides the runner with eight loops on either side of the shoe to customise and adjust the laces for a bespoke support.
-The potential here is phenomenal, and promises a glove-like tight feel, a wrap-around lockdown.
-The combination of the BRS 1000 carbon rubber heel and the full-length Phylon midsole gives a dynamic support with an added support of the Duralon rubbersole on the forefoot.
+The staggeringly innovative Flyknit technology in the Nike Zoom Streak 5 provides the runner with eight loops on either side of the shoe to customize and adjust the laces for a bespoke support.
+The potential here is phenomenal and promises a glove-like tight feel, a wrap-around lockdown.
+The combination of the BRS 1000 carbon rubber heel and the full-length Phylon midsole gives a dynamic support with an added support of the Duralon rubber sole on the forefoot.

 The only terrain that the Nike Zoom Streak 5 is really suitable for is the road.
 It doesn’t matter how long the road is, it just has to be a road.